-1. The Leiden Astronomy Department (the ‘Sterrewacht’) is the largest and oldest in the Netherlands.
-It has a strong international reputation, and it is widely known to turn out graduates and PhDs of the highest quality.
+- Leiden Observatory is a vibrant university astronomy department with a distinguished history.
+It has both a strong international reputation, and is widely known to turn out masters and doctoral students of the highest quality.

-4. The large number of faculty staff and the relatively small number of students guarantee students a high degree of interaction with and personal attention from the senior staff.
+- The favorable student-staff ratio guarantees a high degree of interaction with and personal attention from the senior staff.

-6. The Leiden programme is particularly appreciated for its emphasis on the interface between observation and theory: interpretation, modeling and simulation.
+- The Leiden programme is particularly known for its emphasis on the interface between observation and theory: interpretation, modeling and simulation.